primeroIMS/primero/app/controllers/api/v2/docs/primero_modules/get.md

 # Query for primero_modules

-Shows a paginated list of all primero_modules that are accessible to this user.
+Shows a list of all primero_modules that are accessible to this user.

 **URL** : `/api/v2/primero_modules`